BP brings field offshore Angola on stream

 Oil major BP has started production at the Platina field in Block 18, which is located in the Angolan offshore, approximately 140 kilometres northeast of Luanda.

 BP reported the start of production at the Platina field in Block 18 on Thursday.
-Previously, a total of eight discoveries were made in this block, while Galio, Cromio, Cobalto, Paladio, and Plutonio fields make up the first producing development known as Greater Plutonio.
+Previously, a total of eight discoveries were made at the block, while Galio, Cromio, Cobalto, Paladio, and Plutonio fields make up the first producing development, known as Greater Plutonio.

 BP operates the field and holds a 46 per cent stake in Block 18, while China’s Sinopec has a 37.72 per cent stake and Angola’s national oil company Sonangol the remaining 16.28 per cent.

 In recent company news, BP saw its profit soar in the third quarter of 2021 when compared to the same period last year, driven by higher oil and gas prices, refining margins and strong trading results as the world is recovering from the pandemic.

 Moreover, BP delivered its six-year programme of major project execution, on average around 15 per cent under budget, hitting its target of bringing online 900 thousand barrels of oil equivalent per day of new production by 2021.

 Six other major projects have come online in 2021, including two in the third quarter – Matapal, offshore Trinidad and Thunder Horse South Expansion Phase 2 in the Gulf of Mexico.